dbuenzli/omod/README.md

 -------------------------------------------------------------------------------
 %%VERSION%%

-Omod is a library and command line to lookup and load installed OCaml modules.
+Omod is a library and command line tool to lookup and load installed OCaml modules.
 It provides a mecanism to load modules and their dependencies in the OCaml toplevel system (REPL).